COVID-19 pandemic in the Philippines: Census

-The 2020ay but was postponed indefinitely due to the increasing number of cases in the country.
-As the quarantine measures began to ease, the Philippine Statistics Authority (PSA) started to conduct the census in September, despite the risk of spreading the virus.
+The 2020 census was originally slated for May but was postponed and conducted in September.
+As the quarantine measures were eased, the Philippine Statistics Authority (PSA) started conducting the census in September, though some, such as representative Rufus Rodriguez, said it was not worth the risk.

 Education

 2019–20 academic year

-Suspension of classes began as early as March 2020 in response to the COVID-19 pandemic.
-On March 16, the Department of Education (DepEd) issued guidelines prohibiting public schools in areas with suspended classes from administering the final examinations of students and instead compute the students' final grades for the 2019–20 academic year based on "their current academic standing." and directed schools in other areas to administer final examinations within that week on a "staggered basis" and for teachers and students to observe social distancing measures.
+Suspension of classes in response to the COVID-19 pandemic began as early as March 2020.
+On March 16, the Department of Education (DepEd) issued guidelines prohibiting public schools in areas with suspended classes from administering final examinations, instead requiring them to compute students' final grades for the 2019–20 academic year based on "their current academic standing".
+They directed schools in other areas to administer final examinations that week on a "staggered basis" and asked teachers and students to observe social distancing measures.